 Unlike traditional churches, Haywood Street intentionally does not – and cannot – sustain itself through the worship offering alone.
 We gather support from individual contributors, partner congregations, fundraising events, and grants.

 How do I make a financial contribution?

-You can contribute financially through our weekly offering during worship, online, and by mailing a check to Haywood Street Congregation, PO Box 2982 Asheville, NC 28802.
+You can contribute financially online, or by mailing a check to Haywood Street Congregation, PO Box 2982 Asheville, NC 28802.